How OCD and Eating Disorders Often Go Hand in Hand

 Parts work (Internal Family Systems) recognizes that different parts of you are trying to help in the only ways they know how.
 One part might be terrified of gaining weight.
 Another might use food restriction to feel in control.
 Another might be exhausted and just want relief.
 Instead of fighting these parts, we help them trust that there are other ways to feel safe.
 We work with the parts carrying the obsessive thoughts and compulsive eating behaviors, helping them relax their extreme roles.

-This approach doesn't just treat the OCD or just treat the eating disorder.
+This approach doesn’t just treat the OCD or just treat the eating disorder.
+It is essential to address both disorders simultaneously for effective recovery, as these disorders tend to worsen if not treated promptly and comprehensively.
 It treats the nervous system dysregulation and unresolved trauma that both are stemming from.

 When we do that, people often find that both conditions start to soften without the white-knuckle effort that hasn’t worked before.